RH-ISAC/intel-integrations/misp/splunk/README.md

-# ./INTEL-INTEGRATIONS/MISP/MICROSOFT
+# ./INTEL-INTEGRATIONS/MISP/SPLUNK
-A storage place for Microsoft related integrations for the RH-ISAC MISP instance.
+A storage place for Splunk related integrations for the RH-ISAC MISP instance.

 > **Warning**
 > Use the content in this repository at your own risk.
 RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **This script is a beta version and intended to be used as an example.**